somiandras/udacity-data-wrangling/report.md

 ### UPDATE: Auditing phone numbers

-Just by printing out all the phone numbers it's quite clear this field is really a mess.
-At least a handful of patterns are visible and quite a few odd formats are also present (and some obvious errors, like an email address).
+Just by printing out all the phone numbers it's quite clear this data is really a mess.
+At least a handful of patterns are visible and quite a few odd formats are also present (and some obvious errors, like email addresses stored as phone numbers).
 Most of this can be transformed programatically but many of the entries have to be cleaned by hand.

 Some examples of the phone number field in the dataset: